EinfachToll/sxiv/README.md

 This is my personal fork of sxiv.
 It adds/changes the following:

 - GIFs are played automatically.
 The functionality of -a is reversed.
-- Add functionalities to sort the file list inside the program
+- Add functionalities to sort the file list inside the program:
     - add program arguments -Of and -Od to sort the files by name or date
     - with -Ofr or -Odr, the ordering is reversed
     - add keys Ctrl+f and Ctrl+d to sort the files inside the program
     - the key Ctrl+r reverses the ordering
     - when sorting by file name, natural sort is applied, that is, p9.jpg comes before p10.jpg
+- The z key jumps to a random image in the list.

 Below comes the original Readme: